 Expenditures for capital assets acquired for general school purposes are reported in the governmental fund that financed the acquisition.
 The capital assets acquired are reported at cost in the statement of net position.
-Capital assets are defined by the School as those costing more than \$750.
+Capital assets are defined by the School as those assets whose useful life extends beyond one year and costing more than \$750.
 Such assets are recorded at historical cost.
 Donated property and equipment are recorded at fair value at the date of donation.